course-dprep/Formula1-event-on-Airbnb-prices/README.md

 The data of the following cities will be used to test the research question:
 -	Melbourne will be compared with Sydney on 8-10 of April
 -	Barcelona will be compared with Madrid on 20-22 of May
--	Montreal will be compared with Toronto on 17-19 of June

 # Structure of the repository